 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

 A windowsill Herb garden is a wonderful thing!
-Here are our favourite herbs and spices you can grow indoors.
+Here are our favourite herbs and spices you can grow indoors year-round.

-The best thing about growing your own herbs and spices indoors is that you don’t have to worry about how hot or cold the weather is.
+The best thing about growing herbs and spices indoors is that you don’t have to worry about how hot or cold the weather is.

 You also don’t have to worry about whether or not the plants are going to get enough sunlight or water.
 These are all things you can control and keep an eye on while your plants are growing inside.